7 unmissable free things to do in San Cristobal Galapagos and other tips

 Visit Playa Punta Carola (the best Sunset Spot)

-Among the free things to do in San Cristobal Galapagos, visiting Playa Punta Carola was my favorite and I can easily say that it’s one of the best beaches in South America.
+Among the free things to do in San Cristobal Galapagos, visiting Playa Punta Carola was my favorite, and I can easily say that it’s one of the best beaches in South America.

 Listening to their cry while they are looking for their mum is breathtaking.
 We were told that sometimes the mother sea lions would go away for a couple of days to fish for herself to feed their babies.
-During that time, the babies would feel lost and cry for her mum to go back to them.
+During that time, the babies would feel lost and cry for their mum to go back to them.

-You just want to grab the little ones in your arms and cuddle them but you can’t.
+You just want to grab the little ones in your arms and cuddle them, but you can’t.

 Snorkel at Las Tijeretas and hike to the viewpoint (Cerro Tijeretas)

-San Cristobal island View Point
+San Cristobal Island View Point

 That would make an amazing shot!
-Ah Nature, you never stop enchanting me!
+Ah, Nature, you never stop enchanting me!

-However, the sun would set on your left side, and you won’t see it disappearing into the sea because trees would cover it.
+However, the sun would set on your left side, and you won’t see it disappearing into the sea because the trees would cover it.
 I am sure the sky will still be painted in pinkish-orange colors, and the light will be amazing, but so that you know.
 As a wannabe photographer, I like to have this kind of information.

 Snorkel at Las Tijeretas